sharispe/slib/slib-tools/slib-tools-sml-toolkit/README.md

 `java -jar sml-toolkit-<version> -t sm`

-Note that the last build of the toolkit can be downloaded at http://www.semantic-measures-library.org
+The last release of the toolkit can be downloaded at http://www.semantic-measures-library.org

-The toolkit provides two interfaces to specify a configuration:
+The toolkit provides two command line interfaces to specify a configuration:
 * **Profile configurations**: context specific interfaces which can be used to compute semantic measures for specific use cases, e.g. involving particular ontologies (the Gene Ontology, MesH) ...
-* **Generic configuration**: Generic configuration through an XML file, this is a configuration mode for advanced user.
+* **Generic configuration**: Generic configuration through an XML file, this is a configuration mode for advanced users.
 It gives a low level access to the SML-Toolkit but can be not suited for practitionners which know few about semantic measures.

 We briefly present the *profile configurations* available.